logchimp/docs/docs/install/ubuntu.md

 ## Add SSL certificate to your domain

-You're either add your own SSL certificate or create one for free by following the steps:
+You can either add your own SSL certificate or create one from LetsEncrypt for free by following these steps:

 ```bash
 # Install certbot